Below are a few ideas on how you can prepare for a pet sitter.

-3. Unplug all unused electrical appliances that could be damaged during a storm.
+3. Unplug all unused electrical appliances that could be a hazard.

 4. Close your washer/dryer door if it is located where a inquisitive pet can jump into it.

 5. Pick up anything that could be chewed or swallowed by your pet.
-PAPC does not like plastic toys or rawhide chews to be left for your pet to chew unsupervised.
+PAPC does not like plastic toys. rawhide chews should not be left for your pet to chew unsupervised.
 Nylabones have been researched and proven to be a hazard to your dogs.